Tel: +27 21 855 0395

-Tel: +27 21 855 0395

 - an eco-friendly destination and awarded the status of the best lodge in Namibia in 2006.
 Sossusvlei Lodge is at Sesriem and the entrance to the Sossusvlei Park area.

 - 2 km from Sesriem in the park.
-The Desert Dune Lodge is within the boundaries of the park.
+The Sossusvlei Dune Lodge is within the boundaries of the park.
 There is therefore no need to wait until the gate opens before you drive off to the dunes.

 - an exciting self-catering lodge for families just 4 kilometres away from Sossusvlei Lodge on the private reserve.
 Sossusvlei Desert Camp offers luxurious, but affordable accommodation at the camp.

 - 33 km south of Sesriem.
 The lodge offers excellent accommodation and meals and is famous for its horses and horse trails.

 - 40 km north of Sossusvlei on route to Solitaire at the petrified dunes.
 The gardens of the lodge and the view towards the petrified dunes are something really spectacular.

 - Famous lodge, restaurant and shop, 100 km north of Sesriem.
 This lodge can be described as a destination of its own due to the distance from Sossusvlei.